craigfrancis/webauthn-tidy/readme.md

 - Avoiding the `attestedCredentialData` length issue, where mistakes are easily made.

-- Trying to use normal base64 encoding (where possible), rather than the less well supported base64url (aka rfc4648).
+- Using normal base64 encoding (where possible), rather than the less common base64url (rfc4648).

 - Potentially making a version that could be done in HTML only (without JavaScript).